How Dangerous Is Asbestos?

 • Smoking history: People who smoke cigarettes and are exposed to asbestos have an increased risk of lung cancer.

 All types of asbestos fibers cause cancer and other fatal diseases, so always avoid inhaling toxic dust.
+There is no safe level of exposure to asbestos.
+No matter how much asbestos or what kind you were exposed to, it could have harmful health effects.

 Industries With a Historically High Level of Risk: